bevyengine/bevy/release-content/release-notes/automatic_directional_navigation.md

 ));
 ```

+To leverage automatic navigation, use the `AutoDirectionalNavigator` system parameter instead of the `DirectionalNavigation` system parameter.

 That's it!
-The `DirectionalNavigationPlugin` includes a system that automatically maintains the navigation graph as your UI changes.
+The `DirectionalNavigationPlugin` will set up the resources that `AutoDirectionalNavigator` uses to function.

 ### Configuration